udpf/Hungama-Pro/README.md

 - you will see a button called "Load Unpacked Extension.." click that
 - select the extracted folder and press "ok"

+Note :-
-Note : the extension will be enabled on development mode. you will have a popup when opening the chrome. press cancel on that popup. you can always enable it again on the chrome extension page.
+- The extension will be enabled on development mode. you will have a popup when opening the chrome. press cancel on that popup. you can always enable it again on the chrome extension page.
+- To get download or quality slecter let page fully loaded if after it it not appear reload or refresh page again.